 An exceptional extra-curricular programme has been designed to support students' cultural capital and extend learning beyond the classroom.
-Across the week there are over 50 enrichment clubs running for students across K\$3-5 including Portuguese, BMX biking and Korean.
-At K\$4/5 there are also academic enrichment opportunities available to support students with their subject studies.
-The Sixth Form have dedicated enrichment time built into their timetable to support them to develop their skills in preparation for UCA\$/Apprenticeship applications.
-We are proud that our tailored enrichment programme allows for bespoke support for our SEND learners, through targeted interventions where they are guided to access areas of the curriculum that they find challenging.
-Enrichment is also used to ensure that our High Prior Attainers have access to supra curricular opportunities through our links with Kings College Wimbledon which enable them to experience a degree level study project preparing them for applications to Russell Group universities.
+Across the week there are over 50 enrichment clubs running for students across KS3-5 including Inclusion Homework Support, Script Writing, Portuguese, BMX biking and Latin.
+At KS4/5 there are also academic enrichment opportunities available to support students with their subject studies.
+The Sixth Form have dedicated enrichment time built into their timetable to support them to develop their skills in preparation for UCAS/Apprenticeship applications.
+We are proud that our tailored enrichment programme allows for bespoke support for our SEND learners, through inclusion homework clubs where they are guided to access areas of the curriculum that they find challenging.
+Enrichment is also used to ensure that our High Prior Attainers have access to supra curricular opportunities through clubs such as the Scholars Programme which enable them to experience a degree level study project preparing them for applications to Russell Group universities.
 The attendance to enrichment is analysed regularly to ensure no group fails to access these transformational opportunities.